 Amon G. Carter is likely a familiar name to many people who are from North Texas.
-He was born in a log cabin to William Henry and Josephine Ream Carter in Crafton, Texas in 1879.
+He was born in a log cabin to William Henry and Josephine Ream Carter in Crafton, Texas on December 11, 1879.
 Amon’s mother died when he was still an infant.
 His father was a blacksmith and a farmer.
 Due to the family’s financial situation, Amon left school and began working by doing odd jobs, whatever work he could find in Bowie, Texas.
 In his teenage years, he continued to move around a bit until he finally settled in North Texas.

 One of his early sales jobs was to sell chromolithographs, which were was mass produced printed items of artwork made for display in residences.
 Its subjects usually included copies of famous oil paintings, religious scenes, as well as landscapes, still life scenes and animals.
 Chromolithographs gradually fell out of favor but millions of the decorative items were sold.

 By about 1905, Carter had moved to Fort Worth where he began selling advertising space.
 Shortly thereafter, he became part owner and began to publish the new Fort Worth Star which ran its first issue February 1, 1906.
 The publication barely stayed in business until Carter successfully was able to acquire the city’s rival newspaper, the Fort Worth Telegram in 1908, combining the two papers the following year.
 From that point on, the publication grew to dominate the area.The Fort Worth Star Telegram enterprise would expand to create radio station WBAP in 1922 to be followed by the state’s first television station, also WBAP, in 1948.